stephbuon/faha-2022/README.md

 For this course we will be using the latest version "Anaconda"--a distribution of the Python programming langauge with pre-configured settings designed for text mining, data analytics, and more!
 You can download Anaconda [here](https://www.anaconda.com/products/distribution#macos).

 ## Code
-To access the Notebooks for this course, "clone" (i.e. "download") the repository onto your computer.
+To access the Notebooks for this course you can "clone" (i.e. "download") the repository onto your computer.

 #### Initial Clone